Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • Suppliers need to be able to deliver full truckloads to the cross-docking facilities.

-• Delivery units, such as pallets or roll cages, need to be ready for immediate movement to outbound trucks without additional handling.
+• Delivery units, such as pallets or roll cages, must be ready for immediate movement to outbound trucks without additional handling.

-• Outbound trucks need to maintain high fill rates to keep transportation costs down.
+• Outbound trucks must maintain high fill rates to keep transportation costs down.

-To support cross-docking, your inventory management system needs to understand both inbound lead-time to the cross-docking facility as well as outbound lead-time to be able to trigger replenishment orders at the right time.
+To support cross-docking, your inventory management system needs to understand both inbound lead time to the cross-docking facility as well as outbound lead time to trigger replenishment orders at the right time.

 When supply chain planning is fully integrated, your planners can resolve exceptions optimally and efficiently.
-An integrated supply chain planning system can automatically trigger optimized scarcity allocations, for example, if an incoming shipment is delayed.
+For example, an integrated supply chain planning system can automatically trigger optimized scarcity allocations if an incoming shipment is delayed.

 Instead of fulfilling store orders on a “first come, first served” basis, the right system can automatically allocate available inventory to stores to maximize overall on-shelf availability or in accordance with strategic store prioritization.
 In the best-case scenario, on-shelf availability is not even affected.
-Similarly, you can proactively push inventory approaching the end of a season or promotion to the stores the system identifies as having the best chance of selling the products at full price (see Section 3.2).
+Similarly, you can proactively push inventory approaching the end of a season or promotion to the stores the system identifies as having the best chance of selling the products at full price.

-When replenishing stores from their own distribution centers, home improvement retailers can optimize order fulfillment as they find best.
-When ordering goods from suppliers, though, there may be complex restrictions regarding minimum order values or quantities, or there may be volume-based discounts or other rebates which can significantly impact margins when utilized efficiently.
-Many retailers aren’t able to enter this kind of supplier contract or price information into their planning systems, forcing their operative buyers to invest considerable time double-checking orders.
+Home improvement retailers can optimise order fulfilment when replenishing stores from their own distribution centers as they find the best.
+When ordering goods from suppliers, though, there may be complex restrictions regarding minimum order values or quantities, or volume-based discounts or other rebates that can significantly impact margins when utilized efficiently.
+Many retailers cannot enter this kind of supplier contract or price information into their planning systems, forcing their operative buyers to invest considerable time double-checking orders.

 • Proactively deal with potential capacity, delivery, or quality issues.